marcio-diaz/pl-dpn-tool/README.md

 ### Running

-We can run the tool either over a C file or over a complete directory:
+For running the tool either over a C file or over a complete directory:

 > ./main.py -f file.c

 Or

 > ./main.py -d /xvisor/core/

+### Tests

+For running the tests you can do:

+> python3 -m unittest tests/tests.py